 All events that a t program will react to are specified using various on event hooks.
 In effect, these are functions which are called when the specific events occur.
-Among other events, the program can react to the start of the program, the arrival of a CAN message, and the elapse of a timer.
+Among other events, the program can react to the arrival of a CAN message, the elapse of a timer, or the start of the program itself.